sanjayankur31/ankursinha.in/content/rosrpm-irc-workshop-series.rst

 :category: Tech
 :tags: Fedora
 :slug: rosrpm-irc-workshop-series
+:summary: I plan to take some workshops dealing with the robot operating system (ROS) and rpm packaging for Fedora.

 I intend to take a ROS RPM packaging session at the upcoming `FUDCon at Beijing in May`_.
 With that in mind, I'd like to take a couple of